plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 `jivs-dom` supplies field presentations for common validation visualizations.
 Applications can replace their registrations, select another presentation explicitly, or derive from the exported base classes.

 Presentation code owns visual content and CSS state.
 A presentation may supply specialized ARIA updater objects when its generated HTML requires them, but the presentation itself does not assign ARIA attributes through its `apply()` method.
-All ARIA mutation remains the responsibility of registered or specialized updaters coordinated by `IDomAriaService`.
+All ARIA mutation remains the responsibility of registered or specialized updaters coordinated by `IAriaService`.

 The initial presentation CSS will be supplied in one file: